Just what are the best fencing shoes?

 Sizing Concerns for Fencing Shoes:

 The best thing is to try on the shoes, or order a couple of pair in different sizes and then returning the ones that don’t fit.
+If possible, its generally a good idea to time buying your first pair of shoes with a tournament large enough for a fencing equipment vendor presence.
+This way, you can try on a few in person and pick up the pair you like best.

-Here’s the rundown on some common models of fencing shoes:
+The rundown on some common models of fencing shoes:

-Nike Air Fencing Shoe, AKA the Nike Ballestra:
+Nike Air Fencing Shoe, AKA the Nike Ballestra

 The retail version of these shoes is in a white/gray/black model with some colors that were made available to NCAA collegiate teams.
+The various other colorways are still available from some vendors, though availability is not consistent.

 Adidas D’Artagnan IV